Aftab Sherpao hopes intra-Afghan talks to restore peace

 PESHAWAR: Qaumi Watan Party (QWP) Chairman Aftab Ahmad Khan Sherpao on Saturday hoped that the upcoming intra-Afghan talks would help pave the way for the restoration of peace in Afghanistan.

-He was talking to a delegation of the Afghan consulate headed by Afghan Consul General Najeebullah Ahamdzai at Watan Kor, the headquarters of QWP here, said a press release.
+He was talking to a delegation of the Afghan consulate headed by Afghan Consul General Najeebullah Ahamdzai at Watan Kor here, said a press release.

 Aftab Sherpao said the negotiations should be all-inclusive to seek the input from all the stakeholders to restore viable peace to the war-torn country.